Mandorlo/PhpGists/README.md

 * place a breakpoint somewhere
 * run the xdebug listener in vscode
 * run the command you want like `phpunit .\tests\ArrayTest.php`
-* if you want to run only some functions, in the test file, add a `--filter pattern` argument in phpunit command line
+* if you want to run only some functions, in the test file, add a `--filter pattern` argument in the phpunit command line

 To debug a script, no need to use xdebug, just use the default vscode script config